wlaur/gui-template/README.md

 The application is started with `python app.py`

+The UI layouts are defined as `.ui` files that can be edited using Qt Designer.
+`python build.py ui` will convert the files to `.py`-modules that can be used in the application.

-`build.py` creates a stand-alone application that is compiled with `nuitka`.
+`python build.py compile` creates a stand-alone application that is compiled with `nuitka`.
 InnoSetup is used to create an installer (`ISCC.exe` must be in `PATH`) .